noamweitz/Logbook-Year-2-IAC/README.md

 ![including modules](/Images/including%20modules%20in%20the%20toplevel%20module.png)

 This is extremely important.
-We plug into the inner module th values of input that exit in te top-level module.
+We plug into the inner module the values of input that exit in the top-level module.

-We also have to update the doit.sh file so that it compiles all the useful sv files and uses the testbench to execute the top level one.
+We also have to update the doit.sh file so that it compiles all the useful sv files and uses the correct testbench to execute the top level one.
 We also create the new files in the directory.

 For writing the test bench, we have to adapt it to the sinegen.sv file.
 Look at how it is done, extremely important.

 For the challenge, we use the vbdValue() function to change the frequency of the sinewave generator.
-For this we implement the value of incr using the vbdValue()
+For this we implement the value of incr using the vbdValue().

 #### Task 2